MaksimXing/FlexFair/README.md

   - [Training Dataset](https://drive.google.com/file/d/1lODorfB33jbd-im-qrtUgWnZXxB94F55/view?usp=sharing)
   - [Testing Dataset](https://drive.google.com/file/d/1o8OfBvYE6K-EpDyvzsmMPndnUMwb540R/view?usp=sharing)

+However, We modified the dataset path to match the purpose of federated learning training, and the files can be accessed by going to [Google Drive](https://drive.google.com/drive/folders/1RXtECSl5GoULQD_WE0cecGo1KrtBwx6x?usp=sharing) to obtain the dataset we used by downloading the file with the name `Public_5.zip`.

 ### Fundus Vascular Dataset

 The datasets include CHASE\_DB1, DRIVE, and STARE, accessible at [CHASE_DB1](https://www.kaggle.com/datasets/khoongweihao/chasedb1), [DRIVE](https://www.kaggle.com/datasets/andrewmvd/drive-digital-retinal-images-for-vessel-extraction), and [STARE](https://paperswithcode.com/dataset/stare), respectively.

+The files can also be accessed by going to [Google Drive](https://drive.google.com/drive/folders/1RXtECSl5GoULQD_WE0cecGo1KrtBwx6x?usp=sharing) to obtain the dataset we used by downloading the file with the name `fundus_data.zip`.

 ### Skin Disease Dataset